muh-furqon/weather-web-app/README.md

 ## 📄 License

-- This project is open source and free to use under the
+- This project is open source and free to use under the [MIT License](https://github.com/muh-furqon/weather-web-app/blob/master/LICENSE)